 Leonard says we’re missing the participation and action.

 Why should you have to choose between your values and, say, having a phone?
 Or between spending your precious dollars on expensive, nutritious, organic food vs. cheap, federally subsidized, factory-processed junk?
 How can we be more sustainable consumers if the products we need that are available to us aren’t produced sustainably yet?

 Leonard says we will never find solutions to these conundrums through better shopping or nagging each other.
 Rather, “we get there by engaging as citizens to ensure our policies and laws put safeguarding people and the planet first.”

 The causes, policies and laws that matter to you need all kinds of help.
-Whether you can offer your body in protest, your voice in testimony at City Hall, or your skills at data entry, legal assistance, collecting petitions, website management, public relations, answering phones and more, there is a way for all American citizens to make a difference in creating a sustainable, healthy future for generations to come.
+Whether you volunteer your time, participate in a protest, or speak your mind to your government, there is a way for all American citizens to make a difference in creating a sustainable, healthy future for generations to come.